4. Registration for vaccination (1st, 2nd and booster dose)

 - Once you have received this second SMS, you can change your appointment if necessary by contacting the vaccination centre directly or by calling COVID-19 general information line (0800 909 400).

-1) Registering and getting vaccinated after having had COVID-19
+2) Primary immunisation after having had COVID-19

 Currently, people who have been infected are protected for six months after a proven COVID-19 illness, as evidenced by a positive PCR or antigenic test, because they have produced their own antibodies against the virus.
 This is called natural immunity.